Allan Perry-Keene

-Air Vice Marshal Allan Lancelot Addison Perry-Keene, CB, OBE (10 November 1898 – 16 March 1987) was a senior Royal Air Force officer who served as the first Commander-in-Chief of the Royal Pakistan Air Force from 1947 to 1949.
+Allan Lancelot Addison Perry-Keene, CB, OBE (10 November 1898 – 16 March 1987) was a senior English officer in the Royal Air Force who served as the first Commander-in-Chief of the Royal Pakistan Air Force from 1947 to 1949.

 Military career

 Perry-Keene was a pilot in the Royal Flying Corps during the First World War.

 Later life

 In his later years, Perry-Keene wrote an autobiography titled Reflected Glory – An Autobiography.
 It was privately published in 1978.